randomstuff/randomstuff/disk/README.md

 # Crappy scripts to mount disk image (such as ISOs) using udisks2

 Simple scripts which use the dbus udisks2 API to mount disk images without begin root.

-Similar to pmout but for disk images.
+Similar to pmount but for disk images.

 Usage (CLI):